frankstan33127/AwesomeAutoNews/README.md

 3. The screenshot images are automatically removed upon closing but a manual button is also present just in case.
 The images are automatically removed to prevent any conflict.

-4. The automatic version asks you for input the first time after which, everytime it is opened, it will automatic search without having to ask for input.
+4. The automatic version asks you for input the first time after which everytime it is opened, it will automatically search without having to ask for input.
 There is a reset and set button to change the initial search query that had been set.
 To do this, first press reset and type in the query and press set.

 5. A timer bash script is present which automatically opens the python application every x min/hour/etc and for a set number of times.
 This script can be added to the startup